MrRooni/homekitbuilds/2021-05-15-meross-smart-wi-fi-garage-opener.md

 ## “Did you shut the door before we left?”

-While the dying batteries in our remotes were the impetus for my renewed interest in a HomeKit garage door opener, it wasn’t the main problem I was looking.
+While the dying batteries in our remotes were the impetus for my renewed interest in a HomeKit garage door opener, it wasn’t the main problem I wanted to solve.
 No, the real problem occurred on a semi-regular basis when my family and I would head out on some excursion.
 We’d be anywhere from the end of the block to a mile away when my wife or I would say to the other, “did we close the garage door?”
 Almost without fail we’d pull a u-turn and go check.
 There are lots of ways to fix this problem, including being more mindful about our actions, but I was looking for a safety net that would give us peace of mind even when weren’t being mindful.

 ## What I Didn’t Buy

 ![Chambelain MyQ System](/assets/images/chamberlain-myq-system.png)

 When we first moved in to this house there was an old garage door opener that sounded like a rock tumbler every time you opened or closed the door.
 To call it loud was an understatement — it shook the house.
-My primary focus for a new opener was sound, which led me to the [Chamberlain Whisper Drive Belt Drive Garage Door Opener](https://www.lowes.com/pd/Chamberlain-0-75-HP-Whisper-Drive-Belt-Drive-Garage-Door-Opener-with-Battery-Back-Up/3653300).
+My primary focus for a new opener was sound, which led me to the [Chamberlain Whisper Drive Garage Door Opener](https://www.lowes.com/pd/Chamberlain-0-75-HP-Whisper-Drive-Belt-Drive-Garage-Door-Opener-with-Battery-Back-Up/3653300).
 The fact that it was compatible with Chamberlain’s MyQ smart home system wasn’t even a blip on my radar at the time, but it definitely came up with the launch of HomeKit.
 Chamberlain was actually one of the first manufacturers to jump on the Apple bandwagon and add support for HomeKit to their existing MyQ system.
 They did this by way of an extra hub that you install near your garage door opener.
 For our MyQ-ready opener that meant buying the MyQ hub and then an _extra_ hub to enable HomeKit support.
 The price was for this setup was well over $100 and was far more than I was willing to spend at the time.
 It felt especially egregious because the MyQ hub itself was around $40, while the HomeKit add-on clocked in at around $150.

 The situation with Chamberlain hasn’t really changed five years later — their proprietary system for HomeKit is still offensively priced.
-What _is_ different in 2021 is that now there are options.
+What _is_ different in 2021 is that now there are other options.

 ## When Life Closes a Door, Meross Opens It Again